ldhvh/final_osc/README.md

 # final_osc
-The report for the final exam is ...
+The final project for Operating System Concepts by Abylkair, Leila and Tamerlan.